WinstonTNguyen/THD-Adv.Programming/readme.md

 Each exercises are done using seperate functions and tested with multiple testing cases.

-## Instruction for code execution:
+## Instructions for code execution:
 The python code is executed directly in the editor.
 Simply open in an editor of choice (e.g. Visual Studio Code) and run the files, and the result will be printed out via the Terminal.

 **Python version: Python 3.11.9**